Skip to content

 Accelerate

-Hugging Face Accelerate is an abstraction layer for distributed training.
-It wraps PyTorch's distributed primitives — FSDP, DeepSpeed, DDP — behind a unified API so that training code written for a single GPU works across multiple nodes without changes.
-The typical workflow is: run accelerate config to generate a YAML file, then launch your script with accelerate launch instead of python.
-Accelerate reads the YAML, sets dozens of environment variables (ACCELERATE_USE_FSDP, FSDP_SHARDING_STRATEGY, RANK, WORLD_SIZE, etc.), and initializes the distributed backend before your code runs.
+Hugging Face Accelerate wraps PyTorch's distributed primitives — FSDP, DeepSpeed, DDP — behind one API, so training code written for a single GPU runs across many.
+The usual workflow is accelerate config to write a YAML file, then accelerate launch instead of python: the launcher reads the YAML, spawns one process per rank, sets several dozen environment variables, and initializes the backend before your code runs.

 Parameters